-Currently working at ETH Zurich, running a project exploring the relationship between alternative mathematics, i.e. mathematics that deviates from the "standard" way of doing mathematics, and feminist mathematics, i.e. mathematics that addresses feminist concerns with mainstream practices.
+Currently at ETH Zurich, running a project exploring the relationship between alternative mathematics, i.e. math that deviates from the "standard" way of doing math, and feminist mathematics, i.e. math that addresses feminist concerns with mainstream practices.
+I'm also interested in alternative logics (especially relevant logic), and interactions of logic with feminist and trans philosophy.
+You can get a vibe for the kind of work I do here.

-Previously, I worked at the University of Padua as a collaborator in the project PreLog, an attempt to better understand the mechanisms of theory choice in logic.
-My focus has been on varieties of disagreement between logicians, and arguments for logical revisionism.
+Previously, I was a postdoc at the University of Padua, within a project on theory choice in logic.
+My focus there has been on classifying varieties of disagreement between logicians, and arguments for logical revisionism.

 I happen to be Trans in Philosophy, which has a significant impact on my academic life, interests, and mental health.
 You can find voices about it here.